-Whether you’re facing difficulties finding a helper in COVID-19 times, or are just contemplating life sans helper, here’s what to expect...
+Whether you’re facing difficulties finding a helper who's a good fit for your family, or are just contemplating life sans helper, here’s what to expect...

-So, we thought we’d get the lowdown on life without a helper in Singapore, starting with the reasons many families choose to go helper-less…
+So here’s a brief lowdown on life without a helper in Singapore, starting with the reasons why some families (including my own) choose to go helper-less…

 The cost element is something to weigh up, especially in uncertain times, and will vary between families in terms of whether it’s viable financially, regardless of personal preference.

 How to manage family life without a helper